donivanjames/Godot-Reusable-2D-Components/README.md

 # Godot Reusable 2D Components
 Reusable Godot components with guides for use in 2D projects

+## Current Components
+1. Save and load with Godot resources

 ## Favorite Plugins
 1. SearchInFilesBar - Yonodusk
 2. Collapse Folders - poohcom1